 Image by Hidden Architecture

-I get out of the car and the silence hurts my ears almost as much as the cold Cierzo, a wind that despite the bright sun does not cease its onslaught on these empty lands.
+I get out of the car and the silence hurts my ears almost as much as the cold Cierzo, a wind that, despite the bright sun, does not cease its onslaught on these empty lands.
 The grasses and bushes swept by it melt like shadows in the distance.
-This place is surprising for its harshness and its stillness, but also for the anonymity of each element that composes it.
+This place is surprising for its harshness and its stillness, but also for the anonymity of each of its elements.
 The hermitage of San Baudelio de Berlanga is no stranger to this law.
-Perched high up on a hillside, its totally unornamented cubic volume looks like a vertical extension of the ground plane.
+Perched high up on a hillside, its completely unornamented cubic volume seems to be a vertical extension of the ground plane.
 An upright ochre rock, a shadow turned into light against the scourge of the wind.
 As we get closer, we can better distinguish its proportions and true dimensions.
-Two linked cubes, one placed on the opposite side to the one that initially welcomed us and of smaller dimensions, are topped by four-sided tiled roofs.
-The walls are smooth and closed, and there are no decorative or ornamental elements to indicate even the original function of the building, when almost a thousand years ago it was erected over a grotto that probably served as a refuge for hermit monks for centuries.
-For a moment, the rough and recent ramps that guarantee access to the interior of the hermitage disappear and snow and blood equally cover a land used to quarrelling and fighting, but also to the intermingling of peoples that alter political borders in an almost pendulum-like movement.
-A group of monks covered in ragged fabrics heat snow to turn it into water over a freshly lit fire in front of the mouth of the cave that shelters them.
-The dark, organic geometry of this natural refuge isolates them from a turbulent world they watch with impathy.
+Two linked cubes, the smaller one hidden by the one that welcomes us, are topped by four-sided tiled roofs.
+The walls are smooth and massive; there is no architectural element to indicate even the primitive function of the building, when almost a thousand years ago it was erected over a grotto that probably served as a refuge for hermit monks for centuries.
+For a moment, the rough, recent ramps that guarantee access to the interior of the hermitage disappear.
+Snow and blood equally cover a land accustomed to dispute, but also to the intermingling of peoples who alter political borders in an almost pendulum-like movement.
+A group of monks, wrapped in rags, heat snow to turn it into water over a hesitant, recently lit fire, in front of the mouth of the cave that shelters them.
+The dark, organic geometry of this natural refuge isolates them from a turbulent world that they observe with impathy.
 Next to the cave, they have been burying their deceased companions and will soon begin the construction of a small monastic structure.
-For now, they limit their conversations to the vultures and hawks that often descend to perch beside them when an unbearable wind impedes their flight.
+Their only company is the vultures and hawks that often descend to perch beside them when an unbearable wind impedes their flight.

-Desciendo del coche y el silencio me duele en los oídos casi tanto como el frio Cierzo, viento que a pesar del sol brillante no cesa su arremetida sobre estas tierras vacías.
+Desciendo del coche y el silencio me duele en los oídos casi tanto como el frío Cierzo, viento que, a pesar del sol brillante, no cesa su arremetida sobre estas tierras vacías.
 Las hierbas y matorrales barridos por él se funden como sombras en la distancia.
-Este lugar sorprende por su dureza y por su quietud, pero también por el anonimato de cada elemento que lo compone.
+Este lugar sorprende por su dureza y por su quietud, pero también por el anonimato de cada elemento que lo integra.
 La ermita de San Baudelio de Berlanga no es ajena a esta ley.
-Erguida en lo alto de una ladera, su volumetría cubica totalmente desornamentada parece una extensión en vertical del plano del terreno.
+Erguida en lo alto de una ladera, su volumetría cúbica totalmente desornamentada parece una extensión en vertical del plano del terreno.
 Roca ocre erguida, sombra convertida en luz frente al azote del viento.
 Al acercarnos distinguimos mejor sus proporciones y verdaderas dimensiones.
-Dos cubos enlazados, uno colocado en la cara opuesta a la que nos dio inicialmente la bienvenida y de dimensiones más pequeñas, son rematados por cubiertas de teja a cuatro aguas.
-Los muros son lisos y cerrados, no hay ningún elemento decorativo ni ornamental que nos indique ni tan siquiera la función primitiva del edificio, cuando hace casi mil años fue levantado sobre una gruta que probablemente sirvió de refugio a monjes ermitaños durante siglos.
-Por un momento las toscas y recientes rampas que garantizan el acceso al interior de la ermita desaparecen y nieve y sangre cubren por igual una tierra acostumbrada a la disputa y la pelea, pero también al mestizaje de los pueblos que alteran unas fronteras políticas en un movimiento casi pendular.
-Un grupo de monjes cubiertos con unos tejidos harapientos calientan nieve para convertirla en agua sobre un fuego recién encendido frente a la boca de la cueva que los cobija.
+Dos cubos enlazados, el más pequeño oculto por aquel que nos da la bienvenida, son rematados por cubiertas de teja a cuatro aguas.
+Los muros son lisos y masivos; no hay ningún elemento arquitectónico que nos indique ni tan siquiera la función primitiva del edificio, cuando hace casi mil años fue levantado sobre una gruta que probablemente sirvió de refugio a monjes ermitaños durante siglos.
+Por un momento, las toscas y recientes rampas que garantizan el acceso al interior de la ermita desaparecen.
+Nieve y sangre cubren por igual una tierra acostumbrada a la disputa, pero también al mestizaje de los pueblos que alteran unas fronteras políticas en un movimiento casi pendular.
+Un grupo de monjes, envueltos en harapos, calientan nieve para convertirla en agua sobre un dubitativo fuego recién encendido, frente a la boca de la cueva que los cobija.
 La geometría oscura y orgánica de este refugio natural les aísla de un mundo convulso que observan con impavidez.
 Junto a la cueva han ido enterrando a sus compañeros fallecidos y pronto iniciarán la construcción de una pequeña estructura monástica.
-Por ahora, limitan sus interlocuciones a los buitres y halcones que a menudo descienden a posarse junto a ellos cuando un viento insoportable impide su vuelo.
+Su única compañía, los buitres y halcones que a menudo descienden a posarse junto a ellos cuando un viento insoportable impide su vuelo.

 The Church, the Cave and the Cemetery